Best Extended Warranty for Older Cars: Coverage, Costs & What to Look For

 According to the FTC's guidance on auto warranties and service contracts, consumers should read the entire contract before buying — not just the marketing summary.
 The FTC specifically notes that terms, exclusions, and the claims process are what determine real-world value.
 FTC: Auto Warranties and Service Contracts

-Powertrain vs. Comprehensive vs. Inclusionary: A Plain-Terms Comparison
+Powertrain vs. Comprehensive: Plain-Terms Comparison

 The type of plan you choose is the most important decision you'll make.
 Here's what each one actually means for older cars: